 The Michigan DUI Process

-When a person is released from jail, they leave with a citation for a DUI charge (in Michigan, the technical term is OWI, short for “Operating While Intoxicated”), a paper license, and no car.
-They'll have to get it out of impound.
-Whenever they get back home, they're full of regret and fear and humiliation, and the first thing they want is a good shower.
+When you get out, you’ll typically leave with a citation for a DUI charge (in Michigan, the technical term is OWI, short for “Operating While Intoxicated”), a paper license, and no car.
+You’ll have to get it out of impound.
+When you finally get back home, it’s normal to feel full of regret, fear and humiliation, and want a good shower.

-At its simplest, these are the “steps” in a DUI case, here is a brief look at each:
+At its simplest, here are the “steps” in a DUI case:The Arrest

 A “sentence” is what happens to you.
-It’s the proceeding at which the Judge orders you to do, and not do.
-In reality, the sentence in most DUI (and all other criminal) cases mirrors the pre-sentence investigation report recommendation.
-This means that if the probation officer recommends that a person attends something like an 8-week intensive alcohol education program, you can bet your paycheck that the Judge will order just that.
-This only underscores the importance of making sure I prepare you for the alcohol assessment test and the probation interview to avoid any unnecessary recommendation in the first place.
+It’s the proceeding at which the Judge orders you to do, and not do, certain things.
+In reality, the sentence imposed in most DUI (and all other criminal) cases mirrors the pre-sentence investigation report recommendation.
+This means that if, for example, the probation officer recommends that a person attends alcohol counseling, you can bet your paycheck that the Judge will be inclined to do just that.
+This underscores the critical importance of making sure I prepare you for the alcohol assessment test and the probation interview to avoid any unnecessary recommendation in the first place.
 In any case, I can draw my clinical background and training to protect you from being crammed into any kind of classes, counseling or treatment you don’t really need.
 It is here, at this point in the case, where your lawyer needs to be your best and most well-spoken advocate, and show up in court with the kind of expert knowledge, charisma and the ability to persuade the Judge in your favor.

-The truth is that DUI case will cost a lot of money, right from the start.
-The money “faucet” is turned on as a person is released from Jail, and has to post some sort of cash bond.
-From there, the money just seems to pour out: Getting the car out of impound, hiring a lawyer, fines and costs, driver responsibility fees, skyrocketing car insurance rates, repaying the municipality for arrest fees, probation fees, plus any additional costs a person will have to shell out for counseling or alcohol education ordered by the Judge.
+The truth is that a DUI case will cost a lot of money, right from the start.
+That money “faucet” is turned on the moment you're released from Jail, and have to post some sort of cash bond.
+From there, it just seems to pour out: Getting the car out of impound, hiring a lawyer, fines and costs, driver responsibility fees, increased car insurance rates, repaying the municipality for arrest fees, probation fees, plus any additional costs a person will have to shell out for counseling or alcohol education ordered by the Judge.
 DUI cases are big business for Courts and the cities within their various jurisdictions.
 A DUI is a very expensive mistake, but often enough, we can limit the primary damage to monetary consequences.